 Talk on radio or TV

 Some community radio stations will let you advertise for free or come on to give a quick presentation about your event.
-Visit our Talk on radio or TV page for more information.
+Visit our speak on radio or TV page for more information.

 Write a media release

 A media or press release is like a cross between a news story and an advertisement.
 Businesses, government departments and activist groups all use media releases as an effective and controlled way to get your message directly to the media.